bitrise-io/devcenter/_articles/jp/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 ---
 tag: []
-title: How to migrate from Jenkins to Bitrise
+title: Migrate from Jenkins to Bitrise
 redirect_from: []
 summary: ''
 menu: